b

 Apollo Client and the applications state

 In our example, management of the applications state has mostly become the responsibility of Apollo Client.
-This is a quite typical solution for GraphQL applications.
+This is quite a typical solution for GraphQL applications.
 Our example uses the state of the React components only to manage the state of a form and to show error notifications.
 As a result, it could be that there are no justifiable reasons to use Redux to manage application state when using GraphQL.

 When necessary, Apollo enables saving the application's local state to Apollo cache.